c19p/c19/README.md

 ## A Very Quick Start
 The following Kubernetes configuration files will deploy a cluster of Nginx pods with an attached c19 agent for each one.
 You can then explore the way data is shared across your pods and how it becomes available locally to the Nginx service.
+Nginx in this example simulates your application.

 To attach a C19 agent to your Nginx deployment, you will need two files:
 1. A configmap that will hold your C19 configuration.
 You can read about the C19 configuration [here].